apache/druid/docs/tutorials/index.md

 ## Start up Druid services

 Start up Druid services using the `auto` single-machine configuration.
-This configuration includes default settings that are appropriate for this tutorial, such as loading the `druid-multi-stage-query` extension by default so that you can use the MSQ task engine.
+This configuration includes default settings that are appropriate for this tutorial.
+For example, it loads `druid-multi-stage-query` extension so that you can use the MSQ task engine to ingest data using SQL.

-You can view that setting and others in the configuration files in the `conf/druid/auto`.
+You can view the `auto` setting and others in the configuration files in `conf/druid/`.

 From the apache-druid-{{DRUIDVERSION}} package root, run the following command: